arista/reknow/README.md

 `addObject` will work to any depth of objects and their relationships, and will work through `@R.hasMany`, `@R.hasOne`, and `@R.belongsTo` relationships.

-`addObject` will also remember which Object resulted in which `Entity` instance, and will reuse those same `Entity` instances if the same Objects are encountered.
+`addObject` will also remember which Object resulted in which `Entity` instance, and will reuse those same `Entity` instances if the same Objects are encountered during that call.
 This means that the Object that's passed in doesn't have to be a strict tree, but can be an entire graph of Objects, and `addObject` will correctly sort out the instances and connect them relationally.

 ### Updating Objects